-Whilst members of the Management Committee should not find themselves in the situation of 'having to do everything', any risk of perceived conflicts of interest will be recognised and managed effectively; in some situations, this may make it inappropriate for other members of the senior management team to be involved in supporting the governing body.
-An obvious example would be where there is a possibility that one or more of the incumbent senior staff may apply for a vacancy: they or their immediate colleagues will not be involved in supporting recruitment.
-In overseeing and managing the absence of the senior officer, the Management Committee will be especially mindful of the importance of obtaining appropriate specialist and / or professional advice.2
+Whilst members of the Management Committee should not find themselves in the situation of 'having to do everything' in terms of their response to the senior officer's departure., It is essential that any risk of perceived conflicts of interest arewill be recognised and managed effectively; in some situations, this may make it inappropriate for other members of the senior management team to be involved in supporting the governing body.
+An obvious example would be where there is a possibility that one or more of the incumbent senior staff may apply for a vacancy: they will not be involved in supporting recruitment and it is likely to be inappropriate for any of or their immediate colleagues will not to be involved in supporting recruitment.
+In overseeing and managing the absence of the senior officer, the Management Committee will be especially mindful of the importance of obtaining appropriate specialist and / or professional advice.